qfishpear/fishrss/README-en.md

 Redacted, Orpheus and Dicmusic are now supported.

 ## Functionalities
 * Filter by uploader.
-You can customize some filter condition including a banlist of uploaders.
+You can customize some filter conditions including a ban-list of uploaders.
 No restriction on BT client.
-* Use token wisely.
-The tokens are consumed only if torrent size is within a configured range.
+* Spend tokens wisely.
+The filter will spend tokens if the torrent size is within a configured range.
 No restriction on BT client.
 * Autoban.
 Automatically ban an uploader if your ratio is too low.
 Only deluge is supported.
 * Export deluge statistics.
 * Delete unregistered torrents in deluge, along with their files.